Moving To Brazil

 • Tins of food

 NOTE – Customs regulations are subject to change at any time.
 The proceeding information is a brief summary of customs regulations applicable to household goods shipments to this destination and is being provided for general guidance to assist our Agents and Customers.
-Since such regulations are subject to change without notice, International sea & air shipping cannot be held liable for any costs, damage, delays, or other detrimental events resulting from non-compliance.
+International sea & air shipping is not liable for costs, damage, delays, or other issues due to changing regulations.
 Always double check with your local embassy or consulate.

 Call our International Moving Specialists @ 1 (866) 315-4170